mgblackwater/stevekinney.net/content/courses/testing/mocks.md

 - `mockRejectedValue`: Rejects a promise with the error provided.
 - `mockRejectedValueOnce`: Rejects a promise with the error provided _next time_.
 - `mockReturnThis`: Sets the value of `this`.

-### The Longer Version

-Mocks are a type of test double that not only replace the real implementation of a function but also allow you to define how the function behaves.
-Mocks simulate real objects and systems with behavior that can be controlled during tests, making them particularly useful when testing complex interactions.
-Additionally, mocks track how often a function is called, what arguments it was called with, and can return specific values or throw errors, making them more powerful and flexible than spies or stubs.

-A _mock_ is a more powerful and flexible type of test double that can both define behavior (like a stub) and record information (like a spy).
-Mocks allow you to specify exactly how a function should behave, including return values, thrown errors, or complex interactions, while also tracking the number of calls and arguments passed.

-### Key Features of Mocks:

-- **Configurable Behavior**: Mocks can replace the actual implementation and allow you to configure how they behave in different test cases.
-- **Recording Calls**: Like spies, mocks keep track of how many times a function was called and with what arguments.
-- **Versatile**: Mocks combine the benefits of both stubs and spies, making them useful in more complex testing scenarios.

 ### Example